- The short-term effects of alcohol

 - Fine motor skills such as those required for driving are affected to an extent that the risk of injury increases after a single standard drink of alcohol.
 One standard drink increases the blood alcohol content of a person with average build by approximately 0.01–0.03% (0.01–0.03 g of alcohol per 100 ml of blood), which is just below the legal maximum limit for driving in Australia;

 - Impaired endocrine functions are also affected as alcohol consumption suppresses the secretion of pituitary anti-diuretic hormones.
-These hormones signal the kidneys [link to renal anatomy] to reabsorb water, and the suppressed secretion which occurs with alcohol consumption promotes dehydration;and
+These hormones signal the kidneys to reabsorb water, and the suppressed secretion which occurs with alcohol consumption promotes dehydration;

 - Nausea, vomiting and coma.
 When these co-occur they can be fatal as a comatose individual who vomits may choke.